Banking Risk Management and Sustainability

 We recognize the importance of various industries for the global economy.
 At the same time, their potential impacts on local communities and the environment need to be taken into account.

-From time to time, Credit Suisse has to make decisions about controversial transactions where opinions about the potential environmental and social impacts can differ widely, depending on the perspective and standpoint of each party.
+From time to time, Credit Suisse has to make decisions about controversial transactions where opinions about the potential environmental and social impacts can differ widely, depending on the perspective of each party.
 For example, companies operating in sensitive sectors frequently play a key economic role in the global supply of commodities and energy, as well as being important employers in economically underdeveloped regions.
-At the same time, the projects and activities of companies such as these can, in some cases, have a significant impact on the climate, biological diversity, water sources or the inhabitants of a specific area.
-We are aware of these differing aspects and the tensions and conflicts that can potentially arise in this context.
-We therefore strive to meet high standards when examining the related risks and considering the interests of different stakeholders.
+At the same time, we recognize that the activities of these companies can, in some cases, have a significant impact on the climate, biodiversity, water resources or the inhabitants of a specific area.
+To identify and manage these risks, Credit Suisse carries out a comprehensive analysis of potential transactions with companies in sensitive industries.
+We strive to meet high standards when examining the related risks and considering the interests of different stakeholders.